makesoftwaresafe/sentencepiece/doc/auto_character_coverage.md

 - **Byte-Level BPE (BBPE)**:
   Uses the 256 raw bytes (`0x00`–`0xFF`) as initial atomic units.
 Because the base vocabulary is fixed to 256 bytes, no initial character selection is needed, and out-of-vocabulary (OOV) tokens do not occur, making it widely used in Large Language Models (LLMs).
 On the other hand, because byte sequences are merged without respecting UTF-8 character boundaries, text is frequently split into malformed UTF-8 byte fragments that cannot be independently decoded into valid characters ([Wang et al., 2020](https://arxiv.org/abs/1909.03341); [Jang et al., 2024](https://arxiv.org/abs/2410.23684); [Land & Arnett, 2025](https://arxiv.org/abs/2505.24689)).
-- **Unicode Character-Based Methods (SentencePiece)**:
+- **Unicode Character-Based Methods (SentencePiece + byte-fallback)**:
   Treats Unicode codepoints appearing in the training corpus as candidate atomic units.
-Because a large multilingual corpus contains tens of thousands of unique Unicode characters, registering all of them within a limited vocabulary budget (e.g., 8,000 to 128,000 pieces) is impossible; instead, high-frequency characters are selected using a heuristic criterion to serve as atomic units (unregistered characters are handled by decomposing them into UTF-8 byte tokens `<0x00>`–`<0xFF>` via `--byte_fallback=true`).
+Because a large multilingual corpus contains tens of thousands of unique Unicode characters, registering all of them within a limited vocabulary budget (e.g., 8,000 to 128,000 pieces) is impossible; instead, high-frequency characters are selected using a heuristic criterion to serve as atomic units (unregistered characters are handled by decomposing them into UTF-8 byte tokens `<0x00>`–`<0xFF>` via `--byte_fallback=true`, guaranteeing lossless round-trip without `<unk>`).

 ### 1.2 Limitations of Fixed `character_coverage` (0.9995 Heuristic)